LakshyaaSoni/website/updateREADME.md

-# jeremyfairbank.com
+# jeremyfairbank.com :a great project

-This repo contains the source for [jeremyfairbank.com](https://jeremyfairbank.com).
+This repository contains the source for [jeremyfairbank.com](https://jeremyfairbank.com).

 ## Technology